federatedplatforms/Docker-BDI-Node/README.md

 Once the process ends successfully, the node is registered to the network and new certificates are created.
 After starting your node, you can see the network-map service at: https://nms.k8s.basicdatasharinginfrastructure.net/

-## Run the BDI Node
+## Run the FEDeRATED Node

-Run the BDI node using the following docker compose command:
+Run the FEDeRATED node using the following docker compose command:

 ```
 docker compose --profile run up
 ```

-This will start the BDI-API, Corda node and GraphDB containers.
+This will start the FEDeRATED Node API, Corda node and GraphDB containers.
 Startup might take some time, so be patient.

-## Testing the BDI API
+## Testing the FEDeRATED Node API

-The BDI API provides a Swagger interface that allows for interacting with the BDI API.
+The FEDeRATED Node API provides a Swagger interface that allows for interacting with the FEDeRATED Node API.
 After the docker containers are up and running navigate to http://localhost:10050/swagger-ui.html in your browser, the Swagger UI should appear.

 ### Corda endpoints